Case Study: How a Rubber Conveyor Belt Increased Belt Life Reducing Maintenance Costs and Downtime

 The tire retread company was having trouble with their uncured rubber material slipping on their belts.
 A build-up of lubricant for the tire material, along with pressure from brushes that clean the uncured rubber was causing tracking issues and the V-guides on the belt to come off.
 They were looking for a new belt with the right amount of grip and greater durability to improve their application.

 The tire retread facility decided to test the Red Rubber Ribbed belt with a notched Urethane V-guide.
-They were so pleased with results, they have ordered replacements belts for all of their retread conveyors.
+They were so pleased with the results, they ordered replacement belts for all of their retread conveyors.
 The facility also ordered the same material for some of their other conveyors.

 The retread facility reported that they were receiving approximately 1-2 months out of their previous belts.
 The new belts that Sparks supplied have lasted 5 months to date with no problems whatsoever.